How To Catch Any Fish

 White Seabass Baits

 The number one bait by far in Southern California is live squid.
 Number two would be fresh dead squid.
 They are fished either pinned on a jighead or on a dropper loop off the bottom.
+Depending on where the fish are you might want to suspend them under a bobber.
 Sometimes they are also caught using live Pacific Mackerel up here, and that is the number one bait in Baja.
 I generally fly line the mackerel with no weight.
+Another good trick is to cast a Krocodile spoon where there are mackeral, hook one, and then just leave it out there swimming around with the spoon until a White Seabass wolfs it down.

 Where to get the big White Seabass